On this page:

 Early experience from COVID-19 outbreaks in a variety of settings suggests that when symptomatic workers with COVID-19 are identified, there are often asymptomatic or pre-symptomatic workers with SARS-CoV-2 present at the workplace.
 Testing is important to identify such individuals, as they may not know they are infected.
 SARS-CoV-2 transmission from asymptomatic or pre-symptomatic persons can result in additional cases and potentially outbreaks of COVID-19.
 Implementing screening for symptoms of COVID-19, testing, and contact tracing may be used to detect infected workers earlier and exclude them from the workplace, thus preventing disease transmission and subsequent outbreaks.
 Workers include, but are not limited to, all employees, contractors, and others who perform work at the facility or worksite.

 Fully vaccinated workers who develop signs and symptoms of COVID-19-like illness should have nucleic acid (PCR) testing performed, if possible.
-This is because additional testing of the specimen (e.g., whole genome sequencing) might be indicated to assess for potential vaccine breakthrough and is more easily performed on samples collected for PCR-based testing.
+This is because additional testing of the specimen (e.g., whole genome sequencing) might be indicated to associate viral lineages with potential vaccine breakthrough and is more easily performed on samples collected for PCR-based testing.
 If a fully vaccinated worker becomes ill, make sure to communicate with your local health department as they can help coordinate additional testing, if indicated.

 Different testing strategy options exist for screening exposed co-workers when public health and employers determine testing is needed to help support existing disease control measures.
 When planning to use a testing strategy for COVID-19 infection in exposed and potentially exposed workers, consider: